microsoft/reactxp/docs/_posts/2017-06-29-asset-loading.md

 ---
-title: Asset Loading in Cross-Platform Code
+title: Asset Loading
 author: erictraut
 ---

 We've received questions about how we handle assets (images, videos, sounds) in a way that works for both React Native and React JS (web).

-### Asset Loading
+### Specifying Asset Locations

 On the web, assets are simply referenced by URL and are loaded asynchronously by the browser.